What makes Newington so special is its people.

 At Newington there is a clear focus on our professional development and innovative education.
 As such, the College has been willing to try new initiatives that provide both staff and our boys with a chance to engage in learning experiences that go beyond the traditional confines of curriculum and orthodox assessment.

-The nature of teaching at a school like Newington means that you fulfill a number of different roles that extend beyond the realm of the classroom teacher.
+The nature of teaching at a school like Newington means that you fulfil a number of different roles that extend beyond the realm of the classroom teacher.
 On any given day I could be coaching my football team at an early morning training session, helping with the athletics team, attending Professional Learning Groups or assisting in my role as an Officer of Cadets in the Outdoor Education Program.
 This is all in addition to my job as a History Teacher and Year 10 Mentor.

 – Tom Ruddock, History